7 Earth-size worlds found orbiting star; could hold life

 They all appear to be tidally locked, which means the same side continually faces the star, just like the same side of our moon always faces us.
 Life could still exist at these places, the researchers explained.

-“Here, if life managed to thrive and releases gases similar to that that we have on Earth, then we will know,” Triaud said.
+“Here, if life managed to thrive and releases gasses similar to that that we have on Earth, then we will know,” Triaud said.

 Chemical analyses should indicate life with perhaps 99 percent confidence, Gillon noted.
 But he added: “We will never be completely sure” without going there.